 When communities are this unsafe, there is additional importance in ensuring that schools become safe havens and places where children can engage in peace education and peace building.

 Advanced inequality and deprivation in South Africa must also be seen as part of the systemic and structural violence.
 Clearly, despite its relatively peaceful and much-celebrated transition from Apartheid to democracy, South Africa is by no means a peaceful country.
 One indicator of this is its continual low rank on the Global Peace Index, a broad-based measure of peace.
 In 2015, SA was ranked 136 of 162 countries on this index (Institute for Economics and Peace 2015).
 There is no universally accepted definition of peace and much research on how it has been variably understood (Galtung 1969; Sandy and Perkins 2002).
 For the purposes of this article, an expanded conception of peace, as conveyed in the concepts of positive peace (Galtung 1969) and just peace (Lederach 2005) is adopted.
 This is an understanding of peace that is more than the absence of violence and war, one where the basic needs of all people are met and there is a respectful and sustainable coexistence are all people and life forms.
 Critically, this is a form of peace that is inextricably tied to justice.
-Peace education then, is a wide range of educational interventions and actions, in both formal and non-formal contexts, which seek to build such a just and positive peace.:
+Peace education then, is a wide range of educational interventions and actions, in both formal and non-formal contexts, which seek to build such a just and positive peace.
+Freirian-inspired education, using critical reflection and dialogical learning to foster greater freedom from oppression, justice and humanization, is also premised on ideas of positive, just and sustainable peace.
+Freire (1970:18) warned that under oppressive conditions a culture of silence breeds ‘the absence of doubt’ which imprisons the mind such that people fail to see and question their oppression and dispossession.
+The mapping project explored in this article stimulates critical reflection and dialogical learning which can counter silence and ‘the absence of doubt’ regarding oppression and injustice in schools.

 While survey data is important for a sense of the extent of the problems and trends over time, in-depth understandings of the nature, underlying causes, consequences of school-based conflict are also required.
 Exploring educators’ experiences and understandings of school-based conflict, violence and injustice, as discussed in this article, addresses this need.
 Such in-depth research complements survey findings and can aid the development of intervention strategies.
 When teachers and learners, as key stakeholders, participate in generating contextualised understandings of conflict, violence and injustice, more locally-appropriate interventions can be planned.
 This article discusses a process and pedagogy for doing this.

 In a context of such violent conflict, the dearth of interventions in terms of peace education, peace action and peace-building more generally, is both surprising and tragic.
 The Department of Education has inadequate plans and capacity to intervene and offers little direction and support to schools.
 Unlike many countries, South Africa does not include peace education within its formal curricula.
 Furthermore, while school safety policies may exits, these are very often not implemented (Xaba, 2006).
-A small number of NGOs offer some intervention programmes but without any meaningful reach and regularity (AuthorAuthor 2013).
+A small number of NGOs offer some intervention programmes but without any meaningful reach and regularity (Author 2013).

-Murithi (2009) draws attention to the paradox of high levels of violence in Africa despite African cultures being repositories of knowledge on promoting peace and harmony in communities.
-He sees this as a need for such indigenous peace-building and conflict resolution knowledge to be passed on to present and future generations.
-For Murithi (2009:223),

-Peace education should therefore be a central pillar to improving human relations in the family, in schools, at the workplace, within countries and across borders.

-Of all different types of provision of peace education, the school system has long been considered an essential component as reflected by Bar-Tal (2002:27) when arguing that the,

-educational system fulfills this mission [peace education] for society through the schools, which have the authority, the legitimacy, the means and the conditions to carry it out.